augustss/MicroHs/README.md

 portable to many platforms.
 It has mostly been tested with MacOS and Linux, and somewhat with Windows.

-The code has mostly been tested on 64 bit platforms, so again, there are lurking problems with other word sizes, but they should be easy to fix.
+The code has been tested on 64- and 32-bit little-endian platforms.

 The `src/runtime/` directory contains configuration files for different platform.
 Use the appropriate `src/runtime/eval-`*platform*`.c`.